DeB1998/Cooking-Forum/README.md

 ### `/2fa/jwt`

-This endpoint must be called after the `/jwt` one has benn called.
+This endpoint must be called after the `/jwt` one has been called.

-In case the user enabled the two-factor authentication, the generated OTP is printed
+In case the user has enabled the two-factor authentication, the generated OTP is printed on standard output of the server process.

 #### Request